praekelt/django-formfactory/README.rst

     - It can be specified in the CMS in the ``redirect_to`` field on the wizard object.
     - It can be specified as a GET query parameter on the URL.
 The query parameter key can be specified by setting ``FORMFACTORY["redirect-url-param-name"]`` in your settings file.

+**FieldChoice:**
+    A set of field choices that a populated into `MultiSelect` and `Select` widgets
+        - label: human readable dropdown label
+        - value: the value that will be submitted

+**FormFieldGroup:**
+    A model which encapsulates a set of form fields.
+        - title: the title to be used in the formset legend when rendered
+        - forms: the ``Form``s this grouping is associated to

+**FormField:**
+    Defines a form field with all options and required attributes.
+Encapsulated by the ``Form`` object.
+        - title: a descriptive title
+        - slug: url friendly identifier
+        - position: the position at which the field should be rendered in the form
+        - form_groups: the ``FormFieldGroup``s this field is associated to
+        - field_type: a set of field type, defined in the app settings
+        - widget: a set of widgets, defined in app settings
+        - label: the field label text
+        - initial: an initial value the field will be populated with
+        - max_length: the maximum length a value can be
+        - help_text: a helpful string that will be rendered below the field
+        - placeholder: a string that will be rendered as the field placeholder
+        - required: boolean value to indicate if the field is required
+        - disabled: boolean value to disable field (readonly)
+        - choices: a set of ``FieldChoice`` objects
+        - additional_validators: a set of custom defined field validators

 Actions
 ~~~~~~~